JAForbes/superouter/readme.md

 This may happen if your types are out of sync with your patterns.

-> Note any excess path segments will appear on `.value.rest`
+> Note any excess path segments on `value.rest` will be appended to the resulting path and normalized

 ### `type.fromPath`